yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/on-premises.md

 ### Use node agents

-To automate some of the steps outlined in [Provision nodes manually](#provision-nodes-manually), YugabyteDB Anywhere provides a node agent (also known as gRPC agent) that you can run on each node meeting the following requirements:
+To automate some of the steps outlined in [Provision nodes manually](#provision-nodes-manually), YugabyteDB Anywhere provides a node agent that you can run on each node meeting the following requirements:

 - The node has already been set up with the `yugabyte` user group and home.
 - The bi-directional communication between the node and YugabyteDB Anywhere has been established (that is, the IP address can reach the host and vice versa).

-### Installation
+#### Installation

 You can install a node agent as follows: